riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 });
 {% endhighlight %}

-Here we're checking if a `username` has been passed into the publication, and if so we filter by the `username` value in the find clause.
+Here we're checking if a `username` has been passed into the publication, and if so we filter by the `username` value in the `find` clause.

 With this in place we can now navigate to user specific pages.

-#STOPPED
-#PUT gif here
+You can test this out by clicking on a user name of an image... you'll now only see images uploaded by that user.
+Clicking on the main 'Photo Gallery' link will bring back all images.

 ###Friendly URLs
 One thing that isn't great with our user URLs is they aren't <a href="http://en.wikipedia.org/wiki/Semantic_URL#Slug" target="_blank">slugified</a>.
 This means we have ugly encoded URL's such as `http://localhost:3000/Bob%20Log`.
 That `%20` is not ideal so let's slug up our URL's.

-We're going to be using a new `slug` for our user URL, so let's update the `router.js` first.
+We're going to be using a new field in our collection that we will call `slug` to handle the slugged routes.
+So let's update the `userPage` route in `router.js` to use a similarly named parameter.

 #####/lib/router.js
 {% highlight JavaScript %}
+... existing code

 Router.route('/:userSlug', {
   name: 'userPage',
   template: 'home'
 });

+Router.onBeforeAction('loading');
 {% endhighlight %}

-So instead of the user name field we're now making use of a `userSlug` field.
+So instead of `/:username` we're calling our route parameter `/:userSlug`.
+It doesn't really matter what we call our route parameter but it can get confusing if route parameter names aren't easily associated with the database fields they refer to.

-This means we'll have to change our subscription and publication.
+Changing the route parameter name means we'll have to change our subscription and publication to reflect the name change.

 #####/client/templates/home/home.js
 {% highlight JavaScript %}